EficodeDemoOrg/copilot-python-weather-cli/.github-copilot-exercises/vscode/github_copilot_exercises.md

 1. **Scenario: Adding Weather Alert Notifications - A Multi-Model Workflow**

    **Step 1: Analysis with oX**
-   - Switch to oX model and ask: "Looking at the current weather CLI structure in this project, what would be the architectural implications of adding weather alert notifications?
-What potential issues should I consider?"
+   - Switch to oX model and ask: `Looking at the current weather CLI structure in this project, what would be the architectural implications of adding weather alert notifications?
+What potential issues should I consider?`
-   - Follow up with: "Based on the existing WeatherService and WeatherData model, what's the most logical way to integrate alert functionality without breaking current functionality?"
+   - Follow up with: `Based on the existing WeatherService and WeatherData model, what's the most logical way to integrate alert functionality without breaking current functionality?`

    **Step 2: Implementation with Sonnet 4**
-   - Switch to Sonnet 4 and say: "Based on the analysis above, generate the code changes needed to add weather alert functionality to the weather CLI.
-Include alert threshold validation and notification methods."
+   - Switch to Sonnet 4 and say: `Based on the analysis above, generate the code changes needed to add weather alert functionality to the weather CLI.
+Include alert threshold validation and notification methods.`
-   - Then: "Now generate the corresponding service changes to handle alert checking and triggering."
+   - Then: `Now generate the corresponding service changes to handle alert checking and triggering.`

    **Step 3: Documentation and Git Summary with GPT-4.1/5-mini**
-   - Switch to GPT-4.1/5-mini and request: "Get the current git status and create a summary of what files would be changed for this weather alert feature."
+   - Switch to GPT-4.1/5-mini and request: `Get the current git status and create a summary of what files would be changed for this weather alert feature.`
-   - Follow with: "Generate a concise commit message and brief documentation for these weather alert changes."
+   - Follow with: `Generate a concise commit message and brief documentation for these weather alert changes.`

    **Step 4: Validation Back to oX**
-   - Return to oX and ask: "Review the generated code changes.
-Are there any logical flaws or edge cases I should address before implementing?"
+   - Return to oX and ask: `Review the generated code changes.
+Are there any logical flaws or edge cases I should address before implementing?`

 2. **Reflect on the Multi-Model Experience**
    - Compare how each model approached their specialized task